spring-guides/gs-messaging-rabbitmq/README.ftl.md

 The bean defined in the `listenerAdapter()` method is registered as a message listener in the container defined in `container()`.
 It will listen for messages on the "chat" queue.
 Because the `Receiver` class is a POJO, it needs to be wrapped in the `MessageListenerAdapter`, where you specify it to invoke `receiveMessage`.

 > **Note:** JMS queues and AMQP queues have different semantics.
-For example, JMS queues route messages to only one consumer.
-AMQP queues can route messages to many consumers.
+For example, JMS sends queued messages to only one consumer.
+While AMQP queues do the same thing, AMQP producers don't send messages directly to queues.
+Instead, a message is sent to an exchange, which can go to a single queue, or fanout to multiple queues, emulating the concept of JMS topics.
 For more, see [Understanding AMQP]().

 The connection factory and message listener container beans are all you need to listen for messages.
 To send a message, you also need a Rabbit template.